nathwill/chef-haproxy-ng/README.md

 # haproxy-ng cookbook  [![Build Status](https://travis-ci.org/nathwill/chef-haproxy-ng.svg?branch=master)](https://travis-ci.org/nathwill/chef-haproxy-ng)

-_NOTE_: This cookbook is currently an alpha quality release.

-While it is believed to provide useful functionality, it has not been thoroughly tested 'in the field', and is subject to rapid change.

 A resource-driven cookbook for configuring [HAProxy](http://www.haproxy.org/).

 Cookbook builds on 2 core resources:

-- `haproxy_instance`: the "parent" resource, which maps to a complete configuration and a running daemon.
+- `haproxy_instance`: the "parent" resource, which maps to a complete configuration and a running haproxy daemon.
 - `haproxy_proxy`: the "core" proxy resource, which maps to a specific proxy

 Additional resources `haproxy_frontend`, `haproxy_backend`, `haproxy_defaults`,
-and (yet to be built) `haproxy_listen` extend the `haproxy_proxy` resource with additional validation for common configuration keywords for their respective proxy type.
+and `haproxy_listen` extend the `haproxy_proxy` resource with additional validation for common configuration keywords for their respective proxy type.

 Suggested background reading:

 - This README, the modules in `libraries/helper.rb`, and the individual HWRPs
 - [Manual](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html)

+_NOTE_: This cookbook is currently a beta quality release.

+While it is believed to provide useful functionality, it has not been thoroughly tested 'in the field'.

 ## Recipes